 A published author of three books for adults and two for children, Roisin has also written numerous articles for journals and newspapers.
-She worked as an advertising copywriter for a number of years, and brings a vast amount of experience to
+She worked as an advertising copywriter for a number of years, and brings a vast amount of experience to the editing team.

 Warm, funny, varied, Irish, real.